Authentication

 Creating a key

-Section titled “Creating a key”- Go to Settings > API Keys in your workspace
+Section titled “Creating a key”- Go to Settings > API Keys (user key) or Workspace Settings > API Keys (workspace key)

 - Click Create API Key